 OSHA expects the employer to incorporate all reasonably available information at the time of the investigation.
 The employer isn’t required to conduct a thorough medical investigation, but OSHA expects the employer to incorporate information learned after making the initial determination if that information affects the outcome.

 Infection is presumed not to be work-related if the worker frequently interacts with a COVID-positive person or persons outside the workplace or if the worker’s infection is isolated within their work environment (meaning no other colleagues test positive) and the worker does not frequently interact with the public in the normal course of their duties.

 Presumption of Work-Related Infection in Certain Occupations

-These occupations have what’s known as “presumed compensability” — that is, COVID-19 infections in workers holding these occupations are presumed to be work-related and therefore eligible for workers’ compensation benefits unless the employer (or its insurer) can offer compelling evidence an infection is not work-related.
+These occupations have what’s known as “presumed compensability” — that is, COVID-19 exposure and infections in workers holding these occupations are presumed to be work-related and therefore eligible for workers’ compensation benefits unless the employer (or its insurer) can offer compelling evidence an infection is not work-related.